 NYC Local Law 96 (2018) requires that employers keep a record of all trainings for at least three years.
 Such records must be made available for Commission inspection upon request.
 This record may be a certificate or a signed employee acknowledgement.
 The records may be paper or electronic.

 13. Are employees who have received training in 2019 prior to April 1 required to receive additional training?

-No. Employees who have received an anti-sexual harassment training – that satisfies the requirements of NYC Local Law 96 (2018) – at any point in 2019 are not required to receive training until the next annual training cycle.
+No. Employees who have received a sexual harassment prevention training – that satisfies the requirements of NYC Local Law 96 (2018) – at any point in 2019 are not required to receive training until the next annual training cycle.

 14. How often should employers train employees?

-Employers must provide their employees with an anti-sexual harassment training at least once per calendar year.
+Employers must provide their employees with a sexual harassment prevention training at least once per calendar year.
 Employers can direct employees to the Commission’s free online training.
 For individual employees, fulfilling the annual training requirement can be based on the calendar year, anniversary of each employee’s start date, or any other date the employer chooses.